lazybuffer/Th37erminaL/README.md

 # 7erminaL
-This tool is only for unix/linux os
+This tool is only for unix/linux os and python3.
 <pre>
 #######                                      #
 #    #  ###### #####  #    # # #    #   ##   #